CUD2V/kungfauxpandas/README.md

     `docker cp <mysqlite.db> <container name or id>:/app/kungfauxpandas-master/data/sample_data.db`

-    Replace '<mysqlite.db>'' with your actual SQLite database file, and replace <container name or id> with the name or ID of your container (`docker ps -a` to see all your containers).
+    Replace <mysqlite.db> with your actual SQLite database file, and replace <container name or id> with the name or ID of your container (`docker ps -a` to see all your containers).
 Then start the container with `docker start <container name or id>`

 1. Upload new data via the Web UI